SuperOfficeDocs/superoffice-docs/docs/diary/tutorials/itunes-like-activities/index.md

 * the columns to be included in the selection
 * the search restrictions
-* the order in which the results to be sorted
+* the order in which the results should be sorted
 * the entities to be included in the search

 Next, an `ArchiveAgent` object is created.
 Then the `GetArchiveListByColumns` method is invoked to get the activity information.